tonypdmtr/usbdm-flash-routines/README.md

 # usbdm-flash-routines
 Flash routines for USBDM programmers

 This repository contains project for

-Codewarrior V10.6
+ASM8 (WAS: Codewarrior V10.6)
 - Most projects (those for HCS08 etc)

-Eclipse+USBDM for:
-- LPC-CM0-flash-program-gcc
-- LPC-CM3-flash-program-gcc

 Import into the appropriate software